sdex/blog/_posts/2024-4-2-Video-Fade-Effect.md

   - Android
   - Media
 ---

 In this article, we look at two ways of adding video fade-in and fade-out transition effects.
+A fade is a transition that gradually moves to or from an image to or from black.
+Fades are often used at the beginning/end of videos but it's possible to use crossfade effects between scenes.

-## FFmpeg
+**FFmpeg**

 Adding a fade effect is quite simple with FFmpeg fade filter: